-The turnaround time for your project depends as much on the subject matter, as on the purpose of the translation (e.g. whether it is meant to be published or not) and its intended readership.
+The turnaround time for your project will depend as much on the subject matter as on the purpose of the translation and its intended readership (e.g. whether it is meant to be published or not).

-Feel free to contact me today for a no-obligation quote, tailored to your project's needs.
+Feel free to contact me today for a no-obligation quote that is tailored to your project's specific needs.

 - How do you ensure the quality of your translations?

 - I undertake only jobs that I can competently handle—if your text does not fall within my areas of expertise, I am happy to refer you to the right colleague within my network;

 - my translation service includes at least two proofreading steps, and the final round of proofreading is always completed on a hard copy